 We often represent African state-owned entities, public and private corporations, private equity institutional and private investors.
 For example, our unrivalled knowledge of the telecoms sector has made us the perfect partner for African governments and regulatory agencies wishing to review their legal, legislative and regulatory telecommunications frameworks, award mobile licences, and implement fibre infrastructure projects and broadband connectivity strategies.

 We have a strong track record advising on a full range of African corporate transactions including M&A, disposals, takeovers, joint ventures and IPOs as well as on PPP, venture capital and private equity financings.
 We also have lawyers who specialise in dispute resolution and arbitration, and can help achieve enforceable remedies and settlements.
 We have experts as well in international trade agreements, including bilateral investment treaties.

-Over the years, we’ve grown a network of local experts such as engineers, economists, risk analysts and lawyers, complementing our cooperation agreements with Dakhlaoui Avocats in Tunisia and close working relationships with high quality local firms in many of the leading jurisdictions north and south of the Sahara.
+Over the years, we’ve grown a network of local experts such as engineers, economists, risk analysts and lawyers, complementing our close working relationships with high quality local firms in many of the leading jurisdictions north and south of the Sahara.

-For more information about our Africa expertise please contact Matt Bonass in London, Frederique Dupois-Toubol, Gildas Louvel or Sophie Pignon in Paris, Coral Yáñez in Madrid or Pieter Camps in the Hague.
+For more information about our Africa expertise please contact Matt Bonass in London, Jean-Jacques Essombè or Gildas Louvel in Paris, Coral Yáñez in Madrid or Pieter Camps in the Hague.